chuckleplant/blog/_posts/2023-10-05-custom-nested-nodes.md

 }
 ~~~

-{% include image.html file="posts/nested-nodes-debug.png" description="Using the `showdebug ANIMATION` command we can see all debug data reported by AnimNodes.
-In our case we added the curve time and the weight that's being output as an Animation Curve." %}
+Using the `showdebug ANIMATION` command we can see all debug data reported by AnimNodes.
+In our case we added the curve time and the weight that's being output as an Animation Curve.

+{% include image.html file="posts/nested-nodes-debug.png" %}

 Finally, here's how we evaluate the curve asset in order to blend from one pose to another.
 We only need to take care of looping the curve evaluation over time.
 The `FAnimationUpdateContext` contains the DeltaTime required for this evaluation.
 We will also update the curve value on `mModifyCurve`.